tgjohnst/pihole-guide/README.md

 - Adding a case makes your Raspberry pi look a lot nicer and protects it from the elements.
 There are loads of cheap cases ($5-20) available online at Amazon, or even cheaper from overseas suppliers if you're willing to wait for shipping.
 - Make sure you pick a case that is compatible with the specific raspberry pi model you chose (e.g. most model A cases won't fit a B+).
-- If you're planning on adding a screen, make sure your case is compatible with your screen - I used a Pibow Coupe TODO case which has a low profile and doesn't get in the way of any of the pins.
+- If you're planning on adding a screen, make sure your case is compatible with your screen - I used a [Pibow Coupe](https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus) case which has a low profile and doesn't get in the way of any of the pins.

 **Screen**